-ECHA points out that the category justification presented in the registration dossier does not specify for each of the substances to be included in the above-mentioned Category 8 and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
+ECHA points out that the category justification presented in the registration dossier does not specify for each of the substances to be included in the category of the registered substance and the constituents of these substances, which information on the physicochemical properties, human health effects and environmental effects is available.
 Moreover, the registration dossier does not provide such information concerning the substance to be tested or the category of the substance to be tested.

-Furthermore, the information provided in IUCLID section 7.8.1 and the documents attached in IUCLID section 13 of the dossier provides inconsistent lists with regard how many and which substances are members of the category of the registered substance.
+Furthermore, the information under IUCLID section 7.8.1 and the documents attached in IUCLID section 13 of the dossier provided inconsistent lists with regard to how many and which substances are members of the category of the registered substance.